-WACHINE ELEMENTS I Course code 108 URL - Recommended Prerequisites Statics Strength of Materials Mechanical Drawing Course content Introduction to engineering analysis, Load, stress and strain, Normal, torsional, bending and transverse shear stresses and strains, Failure prediction for static and dynamic loading, Operating stresses, Calculation of static and dynamic strength, Combined stresses and equivalent stresses, Permissible stresses, Strength safety factors, Fasteners and screws.
+Course code 108 URL Recommended Statics Prerequisites Strength of Materials Mechanical Drawing Course content Introduction to engineering analysis, Load, stress and strain, Normal, torsional, bending and transverse shear stresses and strains, Failure prediction for static and dynamic loading, Operating stresses, Calculation of static and dynamic strength, Combined stresses and equivalent stresses, Permissible stresses, Strength safety factors, Fasteners and screws.
 Welded joints.
-Expected learning outcomes and competences to be acquired: Upon successful completion of this course, students will be able to: realize the importance of materials choice used in mechanical construction perform study calculations and control studies on simple parts of machine components understand the importance of machine elements design construct and assembly various machine elements carry out simple machine components project studies work as designers or manufacturers at a machinery.
-Teaching methods Hours of Instruction 65 (Theory: 39, Exercises: 26) and 1 semester exercise (optional)
+Expected learning Upon successful completion of this course, students will be outcomes and able to: competences to be realize the importance of materials choice used in acquired: mechanical construction perform study calculations and control studies on simple parts of machine components understand the importance of machine elements design construct and assembly various machine elements carry out simple machine components project studies

+• work as designers or manufacturers at a machinery.

+Hours of Instruction 65 (Theory: 39, Exercises: 26) and 1 semester exercise (optional)